raiber/Porject1/README.md

 discrimination metric, concordance index.

 ## Requirements
 The following package versions have been used to develop this work.
-Newer versions will likely work as well, older versions might not.
 ```
-Python 3.7.9
+python 3.7.9
 lifelines==0.25.4
 pandas==1.1.4
 pycox==0.2.1